welcome to Clearingstelle EEG!

 For further information please visit the website on renewable energies of the Federal Ministry for the Environment, Nature and Nuclear Safety.

 The ordinary courts usually settle disputes through litigation that is often costly and time consuming.
-However, the Clearingstelle offers alternative dispute resolution options that may prove more efficient and cost-effective to settle disputes.
-Such options include mediation, joint dispute resolution, and arbitration.
+However, the Clearingstelle EEG offers alternative dispute resolution options that may prove more efficient and cost-effective to settle disputes.
+Such options include mediation, joint dispute resolution, arbitration.
 Thereby, opposing parties can avoid costly litigation and tedious, lengthy court action, but yet achieve a feasible and mutually acceptable solution.
+This is usually achieved through one of the following formal Alternative Dispute Resolution proceedings:

-Furthermore, the Clearingstelle provides general advice on how to apply the provisions of the Renewable Energy Sources Act.
+Furthermore, the Clearingstelle EEG provides general advice on how to apply the provisions of the Renewable Energy Sources Act.
 This outreach helps to avoid problems before they occur.
 Thus, in particular plant and grid operators may benefit from our services by avoiding disputes.
+This is achieved through one of the following proceedings:

 Support from the energy industry including both plant and grid operators is often important.
 Consequently, their associations may also take part in proceedings of the Clearingstelle.